 The EEPROM data memory allows read and write of single words and 16-word blocks.
 When interfacing to data memory, NVMADR, in conjunction with the NVMADRU register, is used to address the EEPROM location being accessed.
 TBLRDL and TBLWTL instructions are used to read and write data EEPROM.
-The dsPIC30F devices have up to 1 Kbyte of data EEPROM, with an address range from 0x7FFC00 to 0x7FFFFE.
+The dsPIC30F3010/3011 device has 1 Kbyte (512 words) of data EEPROM, with an address range from 0x7FFC00 to 0x7FFFFE.